canjs/can-type/doc/can-type.md

 ## Overview

 Use can-type to define rules around types to handle type checking and type conversion.
-Works well with [can-define], [can-define-object], and [can-stache-define-element].
+Works well with [can-define], [can-observable-object], and [can-stache-element].

 can-type specifies the following type functions: